 Virtually all women who engage in ANRs list intimacy and nurturing as motivating factors.

-Many CN-minded folks are very affectionate, and considering how there are people in this world who are so affectionate they get paid to hug or even cuddle with strangers, strange as that may sound, we realize that it’s simply our God-given differences in physical and psychological wiring that prompt some bashers and critics to label a non-sinful desire as a fetish.
+Many CN-minded folks are very affectionate, and considering how there are people in this world who are so affectionate they get paid to hug or even cuddle with strangers, we realize that it’s simply our God-given differences in physical and psychological wiring that prompt some bashers and critics to label a non-sinful desire a fetish.

-One objection I’ve kinda gotten in modified form is “if you weren’t obsessed, you won’t talk about something sexual on the first date.”
+One objection I’ve kinda gotten in modified form is “if you weren’t obsessed, you won’t talk about something sexual on the first few dates.”
 But it’s more like “I’m so convinced of its benefits, I lose no time in discussing my favorite blend of love languages.”
-Few would have any qualms discussing on the first date a lifestyle they hope to enjoy in marriage, be it an athletic lifestyle or traveling the world, so it shouldn’t be any different for CN.
+Few would have any qualms discussing on the first couple of dates a lifestyle they hope to enjoy in marriage, for instance an athletic lifestyle or traveling the world, so it shouldn’t be any different for CN.
 The fact that CN is more sexual only calls for more discernment in word choice.